-Designed with flexibility in mind, Avigilon Control Center (ACC) software recognizes any ONVIF Profile S or Profile T conformant camera and supports features such as video streaming, two-way audio, digital I/O, motion detection and motion configuration.
+Designed with flexibility in mind, Avigilon Control Center (ACC) software recognizes any ONVIF Profile S, Profile T and Profile G conformant camera and supports features such as video streaming, two-way audio, digital I/O, motion detection, motion configuration, and edge storage and retrieval.

 ACC™ software supports existing integrations with third-party systems such as access control software, central stations and physical security information management systems.
 Avigilon Technology Partners can also develop their own integrations using a set of easy-to-use tools: